What is a work search requirement?

 What if I find part-time work?

 While searching for a job, you may have an opportunity to work part time or temporarily.
-This helps to keep your skills current and you may still be eligible for part of your benefit payment, plus the additional $300 Federal Pandemic Unemployment Compensation (FPUC) weekly benefit.
+This helps to keep your skills current and you may still be eligible for part of your benefit payment.

 If you do any work while receiving unemployment benefits, you must report it when filing for your weekly benefit payment.
 This includes all part time work or paid training.
 You must report all the work you did the previous week, even if you have not yet been paid for it.